AnaghSharma/anaghsharma.github.io/_posts/2019-09-30-rgb-vs-hsb-vs-hsl-demystified.md

 <br>
 ###### **THE HSL MODEL**
 This one is somewhat complex and often confused with the HSB model.
 L in HSL stands for Lightness while H and S are the same.
 Graphically, the HSB model is represented by a cone while the HSL model is represented by a double cone (bi-cone).
-Go play with this [3D model](https://sketchfab.com/3d-models/hsl-color-space-bicone-4b80b8cef67a44998b8fec292f7865d1){:target="_blank"}{:.active} to get to know how much similar and different it is to the HSB model.
+Go play with this [3D model](https://sketchfab.com/3d-models/hsl-color-space-bicone-4b80b8cef67a44998b8fec292f7865d1){:target="_blank" aria-label="Go to sketchfab.com to explore the 3D model for HSL"}{:.active .font-medium} to get to know how much similar and different it is to the HSB model.

 ![HSL Bi-cone]({{ site.url }}/assets/images/posts/colour-models/cm-6.jpg){: .slb }